AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "Why routine completion needs human judgment in the loop" belongs in the blog because it explains the decision before the download.
-For "Why routine completion needs human judgment in the loop", the reader may be in a morning puffiness search that needs conservative language, and the job is to use official Orena facts when the product question matters.
-This article gives context for "Why routine completion needs human judgment in the loop", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Human judgment: routine completion" belongs in the blog because it explains the decision before the download.
+For "Human judgment: routine completion", the reader may be in a morning puffiness search that needs conservative language, and the job is to use official Orena facts when the product question matters.
+This article gives context for "Human judgment: routine completion", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway